 - The $1 monthly cost is a lot for a small investor

-Want to buy Disney stock from eToro but aren’t sure how to get started?
-Here is a step by step guide:
+Want to buy Disney stock from but aren’t sure how to get started?
+Here is a basic guide:

 Step one: Search for Disney (DIS) Stock